 4. Academics and Research

-BDS candidates might choose to become lecturers in any private or public dental colleges or universities.
+BDS candidates might become lecturers in private or public dental colleges or universities.
 Academic occupations are typically pursued by recent graduates with a talent for teaching.
 As teaching faculty, they are also permitted to instruct in state government colleges.
 Additionally, some of them decide to pursue careers in research.
 Dental professionals are needed by organisations like the ICMR, AIIMS, National Institute of Epidemiology, and Dental and Medical Institutes as research associates or assistants.